 Shares of closed-end management investment companies may trade at a market price that is less than the NAV that is attributable to those shares.
 The possibility that the Company's shares of common stock will trade at a discount to NAV or at a premium that is unsustainable over the long term is separate and distinct from the risk that the Company's NAV will decrease.
 It is not possible to predict whether the Company's shares will trade at, above or below NAV in the future.
-Our NAV per share was \$16.89 as of December 31, 2020.
-The closing sales price for shares of the Company's common stock on the NYSE on December 31, 2020 was \$14.41, which represented a 14.68% discount to NAV per share.
-On February 9, 2021, the last reported closing sales price of the Company's common stock was \$15.09 per share.
-As of January 31, 2021, there were 13 stockholders of record of the Company's common stock (which does not reflect holders whose shares are held in street name by a broker, bank or other nominee).
+Our NAV per share was \$16.76 as of December 31, 2021.
+The closing sales price for shares of the Company's common stock on the NYSE on December 31, 2021 was \$17.03, which represented a 1.61% premium to NAV per share.
+On February 11, 2022, the last reported closing sales price of the Company's common stock was \$17.04 per share.
+As of February 11, 2022, there were 10 stockholders of record of the Company's common stock (which does not reflect holders whose shares are held in street name by a broker, bank or other nominee).